 Meditation and Mindfulness

 I have been practising mindfulness meditation since 1988 and have been teaching meditation at Sussex University since 2009.
 When I worked for the Sussex Cancer Network I ran Mindfulness groups for staff and patients at the Martlets Hospice in Hove.
-I also teach Mindful Self-Compassion (MSC) and am currently in the process of qualifying as a trained MSC teacher with the Centre for MSC (in the USA) and the Centre for Mindfulness Research and Practice at Bangor University in Wales.
+I also teach Mindful Self-Compassion (MSC) am a fully Trained Teacher with the Centre for MSC (in the USA) and the Centre for Mindfulness Research and Practice at Bangor University in Wales.
 I am currently the Buddhist Chaplain at the University of Sussex and the Community Buddhist Chaplain at the Martlets Hospice.

 Areas of counselling I deal with